papontem/16_2Connect_4_OO_Public/README.md

-# 16_2Connect_4_OO_Public
+# Connect 4 Objects Oriented Project

-Object Oriented version of the Connect 4 project from earlier
+This is a public repo of the Object Oriented version of the Connect 4 project from earlier that i helped to complete by refactoring some of the starter code that I was provided.

+## How To Play

+    - WIP

+## ToDo:

+    - WIP